3rd Workshop on Accessible Data Visualization, IEEE VIS 2026

 Announcement

-- The accessViz workshop is back!
-We are excited to announce the second iteration of the workshop!
+- We are excited to share our outcomes report after the second iteration of the workshop: here

 Important Dates